 Mr. O’Rourke is a frequent lecturer on topics related to land development, litigation and zoning for the New York State Bar Association and the Westchester County Bar Association and the Westchester Municipal Planning Federation, including “Zoning Code Interpretations”, “Redevelopment and Economic Development After Kelo”, “Administration and Enforcement of Land Use Controls”, “Litigation Update – Land Use and Related Topics” and “New York Environmental Law Practical Skills – State Environmental Law and Land Use Regulation.”

 He is co-author with Edward J. Phillips of “Riverkeeper v.
 Planning Board of the Town of Southeast: The Court of Appeals Reminds Lower Courts Not to Second-Guess SEQRA Determinations”, New York State Bar Association Journal (July/August 2008).
 He is also author of “Variance Applications and the Zoning Board of Appeals,” Westchester Bar Journal (1985)

-Mr. O’Rourke is a member of the Pace University Haub School of Law Board of Visitors.
+Mr. O’Rourke is a member of the Elisabeth Haub School of Law at Pace University Board of Visitors.
 He also serves on the Executive Committee, formerly Secretary, of the Board of Directors of Pattern for Progress.
 He is a former Member of the Board of Directors of Junior Achievement of Westchester and the Volunteer Service Bureau of Westchester.
 He also is a Past President and former member of the Brewster Education Foundation.

 445 Hamilton Avenue, Suite 1500, White Plains, New York 10601 (914) 946-4777